pr-sweep

 Resolution criteria: only mark as addressed when the feedback is fully resolved.
 When in doubt, leave unresolved and add to the task list.

-Step 4 - Resolve Addressed Comments
+Step 4a - Resolve Addressed Comments (only when remote is up-to-date)

 For each comment determined to be addressed: